No One man should have all that power

 Alexander the Great.
 Any title he hadn’t won was just because he hadn’t gotten there yet.

-Steamrolling over mortal concerns such as deserts, armies, and only having a Macedonian name, al-Iskandar forged one of the largest empires seen thus far, unique for maintaining local cultures.
+Steamrolling over mortal concerns such as deserts, armies, and only having a Macedonian name, Alexander forged one of the largest empires seen thus far, unique for maintaining local cultures.
 The result of his thirteen-year long conquest is an empire stretching from the Aegean sea to the mountains of India uniting a variety of cultures and governmental structures.
-A student of philosophy and the ancient world’s poster child for libraries al-Iskandar set the standard for empire-building and military genius.
+A student of philosophy and the ancient world’s poster child for libraries Alexander set the standard for empire-building and military genius.

-Now, it is 323 BC and you are his generals, mentors, and satraps and you have seen first-hand the Greatness of Iskandar - but now you are watching him descend into drinking and debauchery and fear for the future of his empire.
+Now, it is 323 BC and you are his generals, mentors, and satraps and you have seen first-hand the Greatness of Alexander - but now you are watching him descend into drinking and debauchery and fear for the future of his empire.

 Born in the foggy suburbs of San Francisco, Mark can be heard reminding the rest of the nation of the objective fact that California is the best state.